Background

 Indications

-Reasons for choosing hysterectomy are treatment of uterine cancer, ovarian cancer, some cases of cervical cancer, and various common noncancerous uterine conditions like fibroids, endometriosis, uterine prolapse, or adenomyosis; that lead to disabling levels of pain, discomfort, uterine bleeding, and emotional stress.
+Reasons for choosing hysterectomy are treatment of uterine cancer, ovarian cancer, some cases of cervical cancer, and various common noncancerous uterine conditions, such as fibroids, endometriosis, uterine prolapse, and adenomyosis.
+These common noncancerous conditions can lead to disabling levels of pain, discomfort, uterine bleeding, and emotional stress.

 Relevant Anatomy